tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Alert messages convey a description of the alert and a legacy field that conveyed the severity of the message in previous versions of TLS.
-I think at this point you want to insert "Alerts are divided into two classes: closure alerts and error alerts.
+Alerts are divided into two classes: closure alerts and error alerts.
 In TLS 1.3, the severity is implicit in the type of alert being sent, and the 'level' field can safely be ignored.
 The "close_notify" alert